1600 Pennsylvania Avenue (musical): Subsequent revivals

 The show's only significant revival was a 1992 Indiana University Opera Theatre production, which used a pre-Philadelphia draft of the script and included portions of Bernstein's music that had been excised on the road to Broadway.
-This production also played briefly at the Kennedy Center in Washington, D.C. in August 1992.
+This production also played briefly at the Kennedy Center in Washington, D.C., in August 1992.

 A White House Cantata

 After Bernstein's death in 1990, the heirs of his estate sifted through the many variations and revisions of the score and authorized A White House Cantata, a choral version that deleted nearly all the remaining play-within-a-play references.
 (Some can still be heard in the duet "Monroviad.")
 BBC Radio broadcast the London debut of this work in 1997, and three years later Deutsche Grammophon released an abridged performance in a CD recording.
 Both the London concert and the DG recording were conducted by Kent Nagano with the London Symphony Orchestra.
-The Leonard Bernstein estate controls the licensing of performances of the cantata version, but refuses to allow the performance, recording, or publication of the original musical.
+The Leonard Bernstein estate controls the licensing of performances of the cantata version, while the original musical is not available for license.